Domenico Criscito: Toronto FC

 On 29 June 2022, Toronto FC announced the signing of Criscito on a TAM contract.
 The signing followed the arrival of former Italy teammate and good friend, Lorenzo Insigne.
 A move to the club was initially speculated in March 2022, but fell through.
 Despite receiving offers to join other Italian clubs, Criscito opted for a move to Canada to avoid playing against Genoa in the future.
 He made his debut for Toronto FC on 9 July against the San Jose Earthquakes in a 2–2 home draw.
 In the 2022 Canadian Championship Final against Vancouver Whitecaps FC on 26 July at BC Place, following a 1–1 draw, he converted a penalty in the resulting shoot-out, although Toronto ultimately lost 5–3.
 He scored his first goal for the club on 17 August, the equalizing goal, from a volley, of a 2–2 home draw against New England Revolution.
 In November 2022, he announced his retirement.

-Fourth spell at Genoa
+Fourth spell at Genoa and retirement

-On 27 December 2022, Genoa announced that Criscito will come out of retirement and return to the club on 2 January 2023.
+On 27 December 2022, Genoa announced that Criscito would return from retirement and rejoin the club on 2 January 2023.

+On 19 May 2023, after the 4-3 match win over Bari, he announced his retirement from football at the age of 36, after scoring the winning goal from a penalty kick in the 94th minute and securing Genoa's promotion to Serie A.